Crescent Chip Cookies

 - In a large bowl, cream butter, cream cheese and sugar until light and fluffy.
 Beat in egg and extracts.
 In another bowl, whisk flour and baking powder; gradually beat into creamed mixture.
 Stir in chocolate chips.

 - Divide dough into 10 portions.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 2 hours or until easy to roll.

 - Preheat oven to 375°.
 On a lightly floured surface, roll each portion into a 24-in. rope; cut into 2-in. lengths.
 Place 1 in. apart on ungreased baking sheets; curve to form crescents.
 Bake 6-8 minutes or until edges are light brown.
 Remove to wire racks to cool completely.